 5. Create a general schedule for all sick days and keep it on hand.

 Keeping the schedule posted in the medicine cabinet or in a phone note is great so you don't have to create it each time.
 Remember to hydrate from the medicine cup with each transition.
 Hear is a sample framework:

-- Play a game (I Spy if can't lift head; Board game/puzzle if need to stay seated; sock ball toss, hot potato or target throw if have energy)
+Play a game (I Spy if they can't lift head; Board game/puzzle if need to stay seated; sock ball toss, hot potato or target throw if have energy)

 PLA well to recover!